wix-incubator/playable/API.md

 # getWidth

-Get width of player
+Return current width of player in pixels

 # getHeight

-Get height of player
+Return current height of player in pixels

 # setFillAllSpace

+Method for allowing player fill all available space

 <div class="method-list">
   <table>